gmaxlev/i18n-collector/README.md

 ### watch(options: RunnerOptions): Promise\<Stats[]\>

 This function is similar to run, but it also watches for changes in the input directory and automatically recompiles the translation files.

-It uses the same `RunnerOptions` object as the run function.
+Receive the options `WatcherOptions` object with the same properties as the `RunnerOptions` object but with the following additional properties:

+- `hooks.beforeRun` [optional] - A function that will be called before running the pipeline.
+- `hooks.afterRun` [optional] - A function that will be called after running the pipeline.

-> Note that you can use the `--watch` flag when running the command-line interface to achieve the same result.
+> Note that you can use the `--watch` flag when running the command-line interface.

 ### Types